Server (NestJS app)

 }

-Use defineAppRouter() to map keys to routers or nested maps.
-Export a type for the client.
+Use defineManifest() to map keys to routers or nested maps.
+Export type Manifest = typeof manifest for the client.

 // nest-rpc.config.ts